2009-07-30

 Update: Added a “disney-happy version” of the bottom walker as suggested by Late below.
 Thanks! :)

-VisualsRSS feed for responses —Trackback link.
+VisualsRSS feed for responses (closed) — Trackbacks disabled.